TurboPack/Abbrevia/readme.txt

 Abbrevia also has several visual controls that simplify displaying and manipulating archives, including treeview and listview components.

-This is a source-only release of TurboPower Abbrevia.
+This is a source-only release of TurboPack Abbrevia.
 It includes designtime and runtime packages for Delphi and CBuilder and supports Win32, Win64, OSX, iOS and Android.